Woman working on a laptop

 1. Direct Communication Style

-A Direct Communication Style is clear, concise, and unfiltered.
+A Direct Communication style is clear, concise, and unfiltered.
 There is no hidden message and no subtlety.
-People with a direct communication style prefer clear and actionable information without any “fluff”.
+People with a direct communication style prefer clear and actionable information.
 They want to get to the point quickly and want others to do the same.

-People with this style are typically known as being aggressive or assertive in the way they communicate with others.
+People with this style may appear more assertive in the way they communicate with others.
 They can dominate a conversation either in an individual or group setting.

 Direct Communicators typically…